Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Background Color: The property defines the background color used to render the overlay of the tracks.
 By default, the color is transparent.
 - Track Reference: This property defines which track is used as a reference for the navigation, the edition and the vertical zoom of the group.
 As tracks can have different vertical zoom ranges or none (when tracks contain markers), it is necessary to define which one is used for zooming and the grid when rendering the tracks overlay.
 By default, the group uses the frontmost track, but you can select another track if it does not meet your needs.

-The following sections Processor and Graphical contain all the properties of the group tracks.
+The following sections Processor, Graphical and OSC contain all the properties of the group tracks.
 Using one of the entries in the group properties panel changes the associated property of all the tracks in the group (which have this property).
 This can be a way to globally modify a parameter such as the window size.

 > The reference track, track layout and channel layout can also be controlled via the popup menu displayed by right-clicking on the graphical plot.